So You Want to Work at a Summer Camp?

 Work your way up the ranks.
 If you have no experience working at a summer camp, apply for an entry-level position before attempting to become head counselor.
 Most camps will readily hire inexperienced workers if you interview well, but not for every position.
 Spend a summer working as a cook or custodian and then talk to the director about a promotion as positions open.

 Only apply for summer camp jobs for which you are qualified.
-If you interview for a position as arts and crafts counselor and don't have a creative bone in your body, chances are you won't get the position.
+If you interview for a position as arts and crafts counselor and don’t have a creative bone in your body, chances are you won’t get the position.
+You may also need special certifications or clearances in order to work at a camp.
+If you are unsure what is necessary, call human resources at the number provided in the advertisement to ask about specifics.

 Do a little research about the camp before an interview.
 If you’ve applied at a summer camp for special-needs children and don’t realize that until the interview, you may come off as being unprofessional, unprepared, and unqualified.
 Grab some promotional information about the camp and talk to past campers if possible so you have an idea about what your responsibilities will be if hired.